marcuskastner/marcuskastner/README.md

 Overally I am really happy with the project and I feel that it went a long way towards showing my proficiencies as a well rounded web developer.

 ## What I'm Working On
-Currently I am working on learning three.js.
+Currently I am working on learning three.js, blender and other 3d tech.